 Suspended lush arrangements can be used to frame focal points, such as the dining area or reception.

-Pro tip: if the space isn’t huge, encouraging your guests to look upwards and marvel at the beautiful décor is always a good idea.
+Pro tip: if the space isn’t huge, suspended florals will encourage your guests to look upwards and marvel at the beautiful décor.

 4. Green wonderland